srinipalli/Test-Forge-AI/Readme.md

-# Test Case Generator
+# Test Case Generator with Impact Analysis

-A comprehensive test case generation system that processes user stories from Jira and uploaded documents to automatically generate test cases using LLM (Large Language Models).
+A comprehensive test case generation and impact analysis system that processes user stories from Jira and uploaded documents to automatically generate test cases using LLM (Large Language Models).

 ## 🎯 Features